lorepas/Smart-Orchard/README.md

 The aim of this project is to develop an IoT application to monitor the orchard in a smart way.
 In particular, thanks to both sensors and actuator that communicate with a Cloud Computing application, the farmer can monitor his orchards.

-## 1. Introduction

-With this application the farmer can adjust the irrigation of the crop in a smart way.
-- If a sensor detects a temperature or humidity higher or lower than a certain threshold, it starts irrigating or stops irrigation automatically.
-The farmer can also turn off the actuator so she/he can manually controls the irrigation of the cultivation.
-- The farmer can deploy as many nodes as she/he wants, i.e. in a small farm with only two lines of cultivations the farmer can think to deploy two nodes.
-- Each node works either as sensor and as actuator.
-- Each node can be customized by the farmer, in particular he can fix the temperature and humidity threshold from which turn on or turn off the actuator.

 # Deployment and execution

 We work on Ubuntu VM in which is pre-installed Contiki-NG and we only simulate the motes work in Cooja.
 For this reason we have first to run the container with the `contikier` command and then in the path `tools/cooja` run the app with the `ant run` command.
 Once in Cooja, we can deploy the nodes in two ways: